 Paratransit.
 Prior to July 2020, pursuant to a 1993 agreement between the City and MTA (the "Paratransit Agreement"), the City was required to subsidize a portion of the MTA's paratransit services net operating costs on an annual basis.
-Under that agreement, for each calendar year, the City was required to contribute the lesser of (1) 33% of the paratransit program's operating deficit, calculated after taking into account paratransit passenger revenue, certain Urban Tax revenues (as defined below) and MTA New York City Transit eligible administrative expenses or (2) an amount 20% greater than the amount that was required to be contributed by the City for the preceding calendar year.
+Under that agreement, for each calendar year, the City was required to contribute the lesser of (1) 33% of the paratransit program's operating deficit, calculated after taking into account paratransit passenger revenue, certain

+Urban Tax revenues (as defined below) and MTA New York City Transit eligible administrative expenses or (2) an amount 20% greater than the amount that was required to be contributed by the City for the preceding calendar year.
 The balance of the operating deficit was funded by MTA New York City Transit.
 See "PART 4.
 OPERATIONS - TRANSIT SYSTEM - Description of the Transit System - Paratransit".

 Beginning in July 2020, pursuant to State legislation, on an annual basis, the City is required to subsidize 50% of the MTA's paratransit services net operating costs, subject to the following annual caps: 2020 - \$215 million; 2021 - \$277 million; 2022 - \$290 million; and 2023 - \$310 million.
-If the State legislation is not extended beyond 2023, the City's annual subsidy obligation will revert to the terms of the Paratransit Agreement.
+The State Fiscal Year 2023-2024 Enacted Budget extends the City contribution to paratransit, originally set to expire on June 30, 2024, to June 30, 2030.
+The budget also increases the City contribution to paratransit during the period from July 1, 2023 through June 30, 2025.
+During that period, the City is required to fund 80% of the net paratransit operating expenses; provided, however, that such contribution may not exceed the sum of: (i) 50% of the net paratransit operating expenses for such twelve month period; and (ii) \$165 million.